 Data Protection Statement

-Personal data, such as the name, address, e-mail address or phone number of a data subject, is always processed in compliance with the General Data Protection Regulation and the German Federal Data Protection Act in its latest version, and in accordance with the country-specific data protection regulations applicable to Trianel GmbH.
+Personal data, such as the name, address, e-mail address or phone number of a data subject, is always processed in compliance with the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).
 This Data Protection Statement provides information for the general public regarding the nature, scope and purpose of the personal data that is collected, used and processed by us.
 An explanation of the rights of data subjects is also included.

 As the entity responsible for processing, Trianel GmbH has implemented a wide range of technical and organisational measures in order to ensure the most complete protection possible of the personal data processed via this website.
 However, in general, internet-based data transfers may have safety gaps, and as a result, absolute protection cannot be guaranteed.
 For this reason, every data subject has the right to choose alternative means of transmitting personal data to us, for example by telephone.

 Aside from activity-related aspects (e.g. for interns), the personal data of minors is neither requested nor collected, nor forwarded to third parties.

 The Trianel GmbH Data Protection Statement is based on terms used by the European regulatory and directive bodies on issue of the General Data Protection Regulation (GDPR).
 Our Data Protection Statement is written in a style that is easy to read and understand by the general public as well as by our customers and business partners.
 To ensure that this is the case, please find an explanation of the terms used below.

 Among others, we use the following terms in this Data Protection Statement: